asharjahangir/threejs-npccreator/README.md

 ### Prerequisites
 NodeJS was used to deploy this project originally however you may get it to work with other frameworks.
 ### Installing
-Download or clone this repository and run the following commands on the terminal.
+Download or clone this repository and the Blockly repository and run the following commands on the terminal.
 #### 1. NPM
 ```
 npm install